Florencecoker/simple_shell/README.md

-This is a group project on simple_shell between
-Coker Damilola Florence
-Chizoba Nwokeabia

 # 0x16.
 C - Simple Shell
- **By Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: Godswill Kalu, Vatalis Ibeh
+ **By Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: Coker Damilola Florence, Coker Damilola Florence

 # Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: